iProov/ios/README.md

 `token` - The token that was generated for this claim.

 SECURITY WARNING: Never use iProov as a local authentication method.
 You cannot rely on the fact that the success result was returned to prove that the user was authenticated or enrolled successfully (it is possible the iProov process could be manipulated locally by a malicious user).
-You can treat the success callback as a hint to your app to update the UI, etc. but must always independently validate the token server-side before performing any authenticated user actions.
+You can treat the success callback as a hint to your app to update the UI, etc. but you must always independently validate the token server-side before performing any authenticated user actions.

 ####failure